Carlton Select

 Carlton Select was a British digital television channel, owned by Carlton Television.
-It was originally launched on Thursday 1 June 1995 as SelecTV, by the independent production company of the same name, before being purchased by Carlton in 1996 who relaunched it as Carlton Select.
+It was originally launched on cable in 1995 as SelecTV, by the independent production company of the same name, before being purchased by Carlton in 1996 who relaunched it as Carlton Select.

 The channel was also available via satellite in Africa, on the South African DStv service, from the start of the platform to the shutdown of the channel.